Alexey Gromov (serial killer): Biography

 Alexey Gromov, a native of Lyubim born in 1970, received his first prison sentence in 1994, when he was found guilty of killing his wife and sent off to prison to serve a 10-year sentence.
 He was paroled in 2002 and returned to Lyubim, where he soon entered a relationship with an 18-year-old girl.

 Much to his dismay, the pair failed to get along and often quarreled, as Gromov complained that his common-law wife drank heavily.
 In June 2006, he decided that they would travel together to Tver Oblast, where he planned to leave her behind and return without her.
-However, when they arrived at the Pishchakino Railway Station in the Nekouzsky District, Gromov and his misstress began arguing, resulting in him beating her severely (with either brass knuckles or a hammer).
+However, when they arrived at the Pishchakino Railway Station in the Nekouzsky District, Gromov and his mistress began arguing, resulting in him beating her severely (with either brass knuckles or a hammer).
 The woman was left on the scene, where she succumbed to her injuries shortly after.

 After this murder, Gromov moved to Yaroslavl.
 In 2007, he began courting 28-year-old Anastasia Levitskaya, a nurse for one of the local hospitals.
 According to friends and family, the couple got along well with one another, and had even planned to get officially married and have a child.
-However, one night in May 2008, while Gromov was visiting Levitskaya's apartment on Dobrolyubov Street, the pair got into an argument, during which Legitskaya was then struck on the head with a hammer and knocked out.
+However, one night in May 2008, while Gromov was visiting Levitskaya's apartment on Dobrolyubov Street, the pair got into an argument, during which Levitskaya was then struck on the head with a hammer and knocked out.
 To make sure that she was dead, Gromov proceeded to stab her in the chest with a scratch awl, killing her in the process.
 In order to hide the body, he moved the body to the bathroom and put in the bathtub, which he then filled up with water.
 After doing this, he took her cellphone and 6,000 rubles, and left the apartment.